-Other Checks, Maintenance of the Single Central Record and Staff Files13
+Other Checks, Maintenance of the Single Central Record and Staff Files

 - Schools must maintain a single central record of safeguarding checks - All required columns on the register should have an entry for every member of staff.
-Not applicable 'N/A' should be entered where the particular requirement was either not relevant to the appointment in question or was not in force at the time of the appointment.
+The entry should comprise the status of the check (i.e. 'satisfactory' or 'n/a'), the identity of the checker and the date the check was carried out by the school - Not applicable 'N/A' should be entered where the particular requirement was either not relevant to the appointment in question or was not in force at the time of the appointment.
 No evidence 'N/E' should be used where there is no evidence for a check having been carried out.
 However, where this is the case, and where it is possible to close the gap retrospectively, this should be done, and evidence put onto file.
 Do not leave spaces blank or put 'No' in a column, which indicates that a regulatory check was required but has not been carried out.

-Categories of staff who should be included on the central register:-
+Categories of staff who should be included on the central register:

-- Teaching staff (full and part time) - Support/ancillary staff (full and part time) this includes those who do not work directly with children such as caretakers - Supply staff (employed by the school) - Agency staff (those working at the school but not directly employed by the ATB, rather employed by an agency or third party) - Instructors (self employed staff such as peripatetic teachers and sports coaches) including those brought into school to provide additional teaching or instruction (such as an artist in residence) - Volunteers this is not a statutory duty but a GDST requirement (for further information on volunteers see below) - Members of School Governing Boards - Proprietors (members of the Academy Trust Board.
-Information relating to ATB members will be provided by Trust Office via the office of the Chief Executive)
+- Teaching Staff (full and part time), including the Head - Support Staff (full and part time) this includes those who do not work directly with children such as caretakers - Agency workers (i.e. staff supplied by an employment agency) - Self Employed (individuals such as peripatetic/visiting music teachers and sports coaches) including those brought into school to provide additional teaching or instruction (such as an artist in residence) - Volunteers this is not a statutory duty but a GDST requirement (for further information on volunteers see below) - Members of School Governing Boards - Proprietors (members of the Academy Trust Board)